shpetim007/AnalogSignalHandler/README.md

 ### Final Value

 After applying all three values, you are left with a final usable value of your sensor.
 Call this (and only this) value for the remainder of your your code.
 In PLC terms, this is the Engineering Units.

 ### The Code
 main.ino shows how to implement this library into your code.
-AnalogSignalHandler.c
+AnalogSignalHandler.cpp handles the math.
+AnalogSignalHander.h holds all the variables/objects.

+Typically you should need to modify the two handler files unless your ADC bits are different (if so change the 1023 to match your controller)

 More Reading: